JuliaData/DataFrames.jl/docs/src/man/joins.md

 In relational database theory, this operation is generally referred to as a join.
 The columns used to determine which rows should be combined during a join are called keys.

-There are seven kinds of joins supported by the DataFrames package:
+There are seven kinds of joins supported by the following functions in DataFrames.jl package:

--   Inner: The output contains rows for values of the key that exist in both the first (left) and second (right) arguments to `innerjoin`.
+-   `innerjoin`: the output contains rows for values of the key that exist in all passed data frames.
--   Left: The output contains rows for values of the key that exist in the first (left) argument to `leftjoin`, whether or not that value exists in the second (right) argument.
+-   `leftjoin`: the output contains rows for values of the key that exist in the first (left) argument, whether or not that value exists in the second (right) argument.
--   Right: The output contains rows for values of the key that exist in the second (right) argument to `rightjoin`, whether or not that value exists in the first (left) argument.
+-   `rightjoin`: the output contains rows for values of the key that exist in the second (right) argument, whether or not that value exists in the first (left) argument.
--   Outer: The output contains rows for values of the key that exist in the first (left) or second (right) argument to `outerjoin`.
+-   `outerjoin`: the output contains rows for values of the key that exist in any of the passed data frames.
--   Semi: Like an inner join, but output is restricted to columns from the first (left) argument to `semijoin`.
+-   `semijoin`: Like an inner join, but output is restricted to columns from the first (left) argument.
--   Anti: The output contains rows for values of the key that exist in the first (left) but not the second (right) argument to `antijoin`.
+-   `antijoin`: The output contains rows for values of the key that exist in the first (left) but not the second (right) argument.
-    As with semi joins, output is restricted to columns from the first (left) argument.
+    As with `semijoin`, output is restricted to columns from the first (left) argument.
--   Cross: The output is the cartesian product of rows from the first (left) and second (right) arguments to `crossjoin`.
+-   `crossjoin`: The output is the cartesian product of rows from all passed data frames.

 See [the Wikipedia page on SQL joins](https://en.wikipedia.org/wiki/Join_(SQL)) for more information.